Diversifying Question Generation over Knowledge Base via External Natural Questions: Experimental Evaluation

 \subsection{Experimental Settings}

-\vpara{Datasets.} We evaluate our proposed approach on two widely used benchmarks WebQuestions (WQ) and PathQuestions (PQ)~\cite{PQ}.
-Specifically, WQ combines 22,989 instances from WebQuestionsSP~\cite{WQ} and ComplexWebQuestions~\cite{CWQ}, which are further divided into 18,989/2,000/2,000 for training/validating/testing.
-PQ contains 11,793 instances that are partitioned into 9,793/1,000/1,000 for training/validating/testing.
+\vpara{Datasets.} We evaluate our proposed approach on two widely used benchmark datasets WebQuestions (WQ) and PathQuestions (PQ)~\cite{PQ}.
+Specifically, WQ combines 22,989 instances from WebQuestionsSP~\cite{WQ} and ComplexWebQuestions~\cite{CWQ}, which are further divided into 18989/2000/2000 for training/validating/testing.
+PQ contains 11,793 instances that are partitioned into 9793/1000/1000 for training/validating/testing.

-\vpara{Evaluation Metrics.} We evaluate the generated questions from two aspects: \textbf{relevance} and \textbf{diversity}.
-For each instance, we assess the top-3, top-5, and top-10 generated questions respectively.
-We evaluate the relevance of generated questions in terms of semantics (\emph{i.e.}, the meaning of the text).
-To be specific, we adopt simCSE~\cite{SimCSE} to calculate sentence-level semantic relevance between the generated question and the ground truth.
+\vpara{Evaluation Metrics.} We assess the generated questions from two aspects: \textbf{relevance} and \textbf{diversity}.
+For each instance, we evaluate the top-3, top-5, and top-10 generated questions respectively.
+We assess the relevance of generated questions in terms of semantics (\emph{i.e.}, the meaning of the text).
+Specifically, we adopt simCSE~\cite{SimCSE} to calculate sentence-level semantic relevance between the generated question and the ground truth.
 Besides, we also report the token-level relevance using BLEU~\cite{bleu}, which computes the ratio of the common n-grams between the generated question and the ground truth question.

-We evaluate the diversity of generated questions using our proposed diversity metric $Diverse@k$, which measures the diversity among top-k generated questions for each instance while ensuring their relevance to the ground truth (Cf. the detailed calculation in Eq.~\eqref{eq:diverse}).
+We evaluate the diversity of generated questions using our proposed $Diverse@k$, which measures the diversity among top-k generated questions for each instance while ensuring their relevance to the ground truth.
 In addition, we also report Distinct-n~\cite{Distinct} (abbreviated as Dist-n), which calculates the proportion of unique n-grams in the generated question.

-For QA, we use Hits@1 to evaluate whether the top-1 predicted answer is accurate and report the F1 score since some questions have multiple answers.
-For human evaluation, we invite three graduate students to measure the diversity and relevance of the generated questions.